 - Packing and shipping of items plus dealing with missing packages

-- Being available for customer care 7 days a week plus dealing with complaints
+- Being available for customer care and dealing with complaints

 - Managing your social media for marketing